mumreg/LocalizedString/README.md

 Usage
 ===============

 See the code and example configs.
-It's quite small and easy.
+It's quite small and easy to understand.